NinjaWeedle/CSRacing-Evolution/README.md

 Once the race begins, your car will begin accelerating automatically, so you should not hold 2nd or any other key once you begin moving.
  - Press the up arrow key to shift up, and the down arrow key to shift down.
  - Every car drives differently.
 The best time to shift, the number of gears, redline, and various other stats differ from car to car.
  - When you hit redline in a gear, the RPM indicator will turn red.
-This is a sign that you need to shift up to continue accellerating.
+This is a sign that you need to shift up to continue accelerating.

 3. HOME MENU